scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 `l0` and `l1` are iterable, their content can be multiplied and the result of the multiplication is accumulatable.

-Second step only consists in the instantiation of the top-level functions of the module, using user-provided signatures.
+The second step only consists in the instantiation of the top-level functions of the module, using user-provided signatures.
 Template instantiation then triggers the different correctly typed instantiations for all functions written in the module.
 Note that the user only needs to provide the type of the functions exported outside the module.
 The possible types of all internal functions are then inferred from the call sites.

-Last step involves a template library, called `pythonic` that contains a polymorphic implementation of many functions from the Python standard library in the form of C++ template functions.
+The last step involves a template library, called `pythonic` that contains a polymorphic implementation of many functions from the Python standard library in the form of C++ template functions.
 Several optimizations, most notably expression template, are delegated to this library.
 Pythran relies on the C++11